๐ŸŽƒ Pumpkin Emoji: Avoid Getting Tricked And Enjoy Treats With This ๐ŸŽƒ Carved Pumpkin

 Nowadays, we automatically associate the pumpkin emoji with Halloween because of its traditional role.
 Once the Halloween season starts, neighborhoods and public places decorate the atmosphere with illuminated carved pumpkins.
 Before you go looking for candies and other treats, do you know where this all started?
 Did you know that people originally called the holiday Hallow's Eve?

-The elaborate holiday we all know and love came from the Samhain, an ancient Celtic festival.
-Back then, people celebrated the elaborate event every November 1.
+The elaborate holiday we all know and love came from Samhain, an ancient Celtic festival.
+Back then, people celebrated the event every November 1.
 Around 2,000 years ago, the Celts moved around and resided in Ireland, the United Kingdom, and Northern France.
 These areas played big roles in colonization and the discovery of trading between nations.
-Because of this, the festival’s traditions eventually spread and mixed with other cultures throughout the world.
+Because of this, the festival's traditions eventually spread and mixed with other cultures throughout the world.

-Image from Adobe Stock
+pumpkin emoji emotions Image from Adobe Stock

 Decorating places with jack-o'-lanterns came from Ireland's tradition.
 They carved toothy grins on hollowed-out large turnips or potatoes and lit candles inside the makeshift lantern.
 The Irish who immigrated to the USA continued this practice by using pumpkins and gourds.
 This influenced other Americans to celebrate every Halloween with intricately designed lanterns.